genius257/AutoIt3-Handbook/docs/index.md

 * Datatypes, under the hood
 * DllStructs
 * Script "Compiling"
-* The "hidden" window AutoIt3 makes when starting.
+* The "hidden" windows AutoIt3 makes when starting.
 * The AutoIt3 internal window/control message handler
   * performance with/without
   * bugs